Song: Cantata Dalla Guerra Amorosa

 Handel Cantata – Della Guerra Amarosa

-For the second song of my jury recital, Della Guerra Amarosa by Handel, my accompanist was my fellow Michigan music student Yakov Kreizberg, a Russian Jew studying to be a conductor.
-His support for me during the recital was the only way I got through it.
+The second song of my jury recital is performed in memory of Yakov Kreizberg.
+Yakov, my accompanist was a fellow Michigan student who was a Russian Jew studying to be a conductor.
+Having your friends, family and faculty in attendance were daunting in itself.
+So, I can honestly say that his support for me during the recital was the only way I got through it.

-Years have passed since then and, when I googled his name a while ago, I found out he’d become one of the top three conductors in the world, replacing the legendary Herbert Von Karajan at the Berlin Philharmonic.
-So I reached out to him and we briefly relived some very nostalgic moments from school.
+Years have passed since then and, when I googled his name a while ago, I found out he’d become one of the top three conductors in the world.
+He replaced the legendary Herbert Von Karajan at the Berlin Philharmonic.
+So I reached out to him, and we briefly relived some very nostalgic moments from school.
 Yakov was an incredible musician.
+Yakov earned high respect among opera singers around the world.
+A musician who was known for his ability to understand the individual needs of the singers he was coaching.
+Yakov put that knowledge into his conducting so the orchestra he was leading supported the singers in the best way.

-So I post this recording in memory of Yakov, and though I am far from perfect in it (but I didn’t drop a beat), I can tell you it was one of the greatest moments of my life to have been accompanied by this world-class musician.
+So I post this recording in memory of Yakov Kreizberg, and though I am far from perfect in it (but I didn’t drop a beat), I can tell you it was one of the greatest moments of my life to have been accompanied by this world-class musician.